johnivore/low-disk-check/README.md

 ## About

-Simple script to check for low disk space.
+Prints an alert if low on disk space on any mounted partition.

 ## Requirements